peterhinch/micropython-touch/README.md

 A user program first instantiates a graph object (`PolarGraph` or `CartesianGraph`).
 This creates an empty graph image upon which one or more curves may be plotted.
-Graphs are passive widgets so cannot accept user input.
+Graphs are passive widgets so do not respond to touch.

 ### 7.1.2 Curve classes